ironbar/hungry_geese/reports/04_Modeling.md

 It has an elo score of 1398, greatly surpassing the best hard-coded agent boilergoose.

 I'm going to save it and try to improve over it.

+## Iteration 4.
+Ladder of Q learning agents

+### Goal

+On this iteration I want to start climbing the ladder of Q learning agents.
+I want to iteratively train more and more powerful agents.
+See where we can get.

+### Development

+### Results

 <!---
 ## Iteration n. title